mpi-sws-rse/thingflow-python/docs/design-notes.rst

 The architecture was heavily influenced by Microsoft's Rx_ (Reactive Extensions) framework and the Click_ modular router.
 We started by trying to simplfy Rx for the IoT case and remove some of the .NETisms.
-A key addition was the support for multiple topics, which makes more complex dataflows possible.
+A key addition was the support for multiple ports, which makes more complex dataflows possible.

 .. _Rx: https://msdn.microsoft.com/en-us/data/gg577609.aspx
 .. _Click: http://read.cs.ucla.edu/click/click